20 Months Old Baby Food Ideas

 • Portions should be just right.
 Do not indulge your baby by serving what he likes in excess, as it can lead to a feeling of bloating and indigestion.

 • Do not lose heart if your child has not had enough at lunch.
-Instead, offer him a nutritious snack after a few hours.
+Offer them a small portion of healthy snacks.
+Vegetable sticks with hummus, rice cereal or oatmeal, and fruit yogurt are nutritious snacks for toddlers.

 • Dinner time should be the perfect time for the family to bond together.
 The ambiance should be cheerful, and you should establish a routine for mealtimes.
 It should be an event that your baby looks forward to and enjoys.